 2.7 The "carry in" or "carry out" of any type of alcoholic beverages to or from activities or programs is prohibited.
 The sponsoring department or authorizing university administrative designee (see 2.3) may further restrict “carry in” or “carry out” of all beverages.

-2.8 Sponsors of functions that permit attendance of underage individuals, under the guidance of the authorized university designee (see 2.3), must make adequate provisions to monitor the serving and consuming of alcoholic beverages.
+2.8 Sponsors of functions that permit attendance of underage individuals, under the guidance of the authorized university designee (see 2.3), must make adequate provisions to monitor the consumption of alcoholic beverages.

 2.10 The co-sponsorship of programs by an alcoholic beverage vendor must be in compliance with the campus Corporate Sponsorship Policy.
 The promotion of alcoholic beverages through reduced cost is prohibited on campus.
 Any promotional signage must emphasize the event and the sponsorship must be secondary.

-2.12 Under ordinary circumstances, alcoholic beverages will be served or sold only by a certified bartender on a by the drink basis (16 oz. maximum) except that wines by the bottle or carafe and alcoholic punches may be furnished at appropriate functions.
+2.12 Alcoholic beverages will be served or sold only by a certified bartender on a by the drink basis (16 oz. maximum) except that wines by the bottle or carafe and alcoholic punches may be furnished at appropriate functions.
 Exceptions to this policy may be approved by the appropriate university designee (see 2.3).

-2.14 During University related events, where alcohol is provided, either on a cash basis or complimentary to participants of legal drinking age, each University employee must consider him/herself “off the clock” (not working) and not return to work while under the influence of alcohol.
+2.14 During University related events, where alcohol is provided, each University employee who consumes alcohol must consider themselves “off the clock” (not working) and not return to work while under the influence of alcohol.
 Employees attending and performing official university roles should not consume alcohol.

-3.2 It is the responsibility of the University food service contractor, ILY Auditorium and University Center staff to make proper identification of persons eligible to be on the premises to purchase or consume alcoholic beverages.
-Proof of age will be required at functions where alcoholic beverages are served.
-The type of identification required will be the official Wisconsin I.D., valid passport or a driver's license with picture.
+3.2 It is the responsibility of the licensed alcohol provider and their employees to make proper identification of persons eligible to purchase or consume alcoholic beverages.
+The type of identification required will be an official state photo I.D., valid passport or a driver's license with picture.